-Moderate Increases: The 3 and 3.5 percent increase in tuition and fees for the next two academic years will also be below the national average according to the College Board, continuing a 10-year trend where AU’s average tuition and mandatory fee increase tuition increases have been below the national average.
+Moderate Increases: The 3 percent increase in tuition and fees for the current academic year will also be below the national average according to the College Board, continuing a 10-year trend where AU’s average tuition and mandatory fee increases have been below the national average.
 We will be vigilant in our commitment to moderate increases going forward and will increase financial aid, commensurate with any increase in tuition.

 A Focus on the Process: Most recently, we’ve focused on our financial aid distribution process.
 Since 2009, we have shifted our institutional expenditures from merit to need-based aid to mitigate cost, increase affordability and decrease student indebtedness.
 We have also committed to funding low income Pell-eligible students.

 Financial Literacy: AU recognizes there is not enough information, especially for students and their families who utilize private loans.
 Therefore, AU is ramping up its efforts to educate students and families about AU costs and promote smart financial decisions.
 Last spring, the Financial Aid Office created a financial literacy workshop focused on all aspects of money management including debt and budget planning.
 The program will continue this year.